NationalLibraryOfNorway/ocfl-package-per-version-workgroup-notes/format-questions.md

 For very large objects, it might be useful to split the container into multiple files.
 In addition it could help with transfer of large objects as it might be easier to transfer multiple smaller files than one large file.
 For some institutions, it may be desirable to package files according to type of content - for example metadata, preservation files, access files, etc.
-This makes it possible to extract a small file, and not an entire movie of several terabytes to extract only the metadata.
+This makes it possible to extract a container with only metadata, while avoiding touching a large container.

 Since there are quite a bit of questions surrounding that topic, see [Single VS Multipart containers questions](single-vs-multipart-containers-questions.md) for more details.